top of page

 If you're going to use your given power badly, then I hope your deception will be revealed, before it's too late.
 Or people are going to be dissapointed.
 Heartbroken.
 Sink into despair and lose faith in humanity.

 Because of all of this, I won't tell these secrets to anyone.
-If expected me so, it would only be natural to expect the same thing from others as well.
+If expected so, it would only be natural to expect the same thing from others as well.
 If you want to improve your confidence with others, ask yourself if they deserve to be trusted.
 If they do not have a hidden agenda, or an ulterior motive.
-If someone has a hidden motive to his or her actions, I would not reccomend entrusting secrets with them.
+If someone has a hidden motive to his or her actions, I would not recommend entrusting secrets with them.
 After all, that motive is hidden, unknown.
 What if that motive is something that might go against you?

 Why do you think I am so open in my writing?
 That is because I have little fear of things that are not malicious.
 I refuse to be malicious, I prefer to be decent.
 It's not my fault, for example, that I was born with Asperger's.
 Because of that, I feel little shame when I tell the world that I have it.
 There shouldn't be a fault in it, because autism isn't bad by default.
 Some people will make you feel bad for being autistic.
 But there isn't anything "sinful" in being born an autist.
 Why would there be?
 Some people are just socially incompetent by nature.
 However, others are more fearful than me, as they are more afraid of what the world will say about them.
 Therefore, even if the secret is about something that isn't their fault, that isn't a "sin", they will nonetheless keep it in private, in the hope that it won't go out publicly.
 All because they're afraid of external perception.

-56 views0 comments
+69 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page